Jump to Section

-They are finding that cannabis products are safer and have less side effects than the prescription medications they were previously using.
+They are finding that CBD derived from hemp is safer and has fewer side effects than the prescription medications they were previously using.

-Why does CBD work for fibromyalgia?
+How does CBD work for fibromyalgia?

-Without a sufficient supply of endocannabinoids, the endocannabinoid system cannot properly do its job of maintaining balance in the body — and thus people with fibromyalgia experience more pain than what is usual.
+Without a sufficient supply or type of endocannabinoids, the endocannabinoid system cannot properly do its job of maintaining balance in the body — and thus it is believed that people with fibromyalgia experience more pain than what is usual.

 What are the effects of using CBD for fibromyalgia?

 People using hemp-derived CBD for fibromyalgia are reporting the following benefits:

 What are the side effects of using CBD for fibromyalgia?

 Generally, CBD has few side effects and is well tolerated.
 However, it can be sedating for some people, especially if it is used in high doses.